 Table of Contents

-The Ancient Greek civilization was one of the most important in history and lasted from around 800 BC to 146 BC.
+The Ancient Greek civilization was one of the most important in history, that lasted from around 800 BC to 146 BC.
 It has given the world some of the most well-known symbols and motifs that are still relevant and popular.

-In this article, we’ll be looking at some of the most interesting and popular Greek symbols many of which come with numerous different interpretations.
+In this article, we’ll be looking at 17 of the most interesting and popular Greek symbols many of which come with different interpretations.

 Hercules’ Knot, known by many names including the Knot of Hercules, Love Knot, Marriage Knot and Heracles Knot, is an ancient Greek symbol that represents undying love, loyalty and commitment.
 It was a highly popular symbol at Greek weddings and the phrase ‘tying the knot’ is said to have originated from it.